TanStack/query/docs/src/pages/docs/api.md

   - Optional
   - Defaults to `true`
   - If set to `false`, will disable additional instances of a query to trigger background refetches
-- `alwaysRefetchOnMount: Boolean`
+- `neverRefetchOnMount: Boolean`
   - Optional
   - Defaults to `false`
-  - Always refetch on mount sets refetching independent of the number of query instances.
+  - Allows for disabling refetching on mount independent of the number of query instances.
 If `refetchOnMount` is set to false but only one query instance exists the query would refetch anyway.
-If `alwaysRefetchOnMount` is set to false though the query will not refetch independent of the number of instances
+If `neverRefetchOnMount` is set to true though the query will not refetch independent of the number of query instances.
 - `queryFnParamsFilter: Function(args) => filteredArgs`
   - Optional
   - This function will filter the params that get passed to `queryFn`.